akuppan1/NYC_Business_Analysis/README.md

 # NYC_Business_Analysis
-How did Covid affect businesses?
+How did Covid affect businesses?<br>
-COVID's effect on NYC businesses
+COVID's effect on NYC businesses<br>
 We all know that businesses in NYC have been affected by COVID.
 The question is to what extent?
 NYC is supposed to be a thriving city.
-New businesses represent who are taking risks and being a productive members in society by providing services.
+New businesses represent who are taking risks and being a productive members in society by providing services.<br>
-The data I used is updated daily and is found here: https://data.cityofnewyork.us/Business/Legally-Operating-Businesses/w7w3-xahh
+The data I used is updated daily and is found here:<br>
+https://data.cityofnewyork.us/Business/Legally-Operating-Businesses/w7w3-xahh
 <br>
 Here is what I found:<br>